AntVo/cs158b/README.md

 ## Features

-- **Structured Learning Paths:** Navigate through carefully curated learning paths that take you from the basics to advanced topics, ensuring a well-rounded understanding of big data concepts.
+- **Learning Modules:** Navigate through carefully curated learning paths that take you from the basics to advanced topics, ensuring a well-rounded understanding of big data concepts.

-- **Interactive Content:** Engage with hands-on exercises, quizzes, and real-world scenarios that reinforce your learning and provide practical experience.
+- **Interactive Modules - Quizzes Section:** Engage with hands-on exercises, quizzes, and real-world scenarios that reinforce your learning and provide practical experience.

-- **Collaborative Environment:** Connect with fellow learners, share insights, and participate in discussions to enhance your understanding of big data and analytics.
+- **Specialization Filtering:** Easily filter and focus on specific areas of interest with our specialization filtering feature, allowing you to tailor your learning experience.

+- **Social Media Integration & Sharing Progress:** Connect with the community, share your progress, and engage with social media integration, fostering collaboration and knowledge sharing.
 ## Contributors

 - **Kyle Domen**